LeFourbe/LeFourbe/README.md

 - 👋 Hi, I’m @LeFourbe
 - 👀 I’m interested in sciences in general, and sports
 - 🌱 I’m currently at the ENSIL-ENSCI, an engineering school in Limoges, France
-- 📫 You can send me an email at paul.leduc87@gmail.com if you want anything ;)
+- 📫 You can send me an email at paul.leduc87@gmail.com if you want or need anything ;)

 <!---
 LeFourbe/LeFourbe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.